westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ### Number of Zones

-Starting with Linux kernel version 4.20.0, the sysfs queue attribute file *nr_zones* is available to obtain the total number of zones of a zoned device.
+The sysfs queue attribute file *nr_zones* was introduced in Linux kernel version 4.20.0, and is available to obtain the total number of zones of a zoned device.
 ```plaintext
 # cat /sys/block/sdb/queue/nr_zones
 55880